SkyStar-modules/Stowrage/docs/docs.md

 ### deleteStowrage()

 delete everything in the Stowrage
-and also the stowrage file if `saveToDisk` is used
+and also the SQLite file if `persistent` is used

 ```ts
 import { Stowrage } from "https://deno.land/x/stowrage/mod.ts";